Sunderland City Council's story

 To anyone looking at a similar project, even a few years down the line, we’d recommend an early review of what data is currently being collected.
 Our trawl of background travel data revealed the baseline data wasn’t as expected, years of austerity and staff cut backs meant the council were now only recording the bare minimum required for payroll/reimbursement purposes.
 Renegotiating the recording of more granular baseline data was an unexpected hurdle, but essential to demonstrating the extent of model shift and carbon reduction.

-- Amount of renewable energy used by EV pool fleet.
+Amount of renewable energy used by electric vehicle pool fleet.